reethfx/beherit/README.md

 This approach ensures that you stay on the forefront of technology, receiving the most recent software advancements promptly. 🚨 However, it's important to note that this emphasis on bleeding-edge software may impact the stability of the system.

+🚨 Another important consideration is related to the graphic drivers.
+In my personal case, I use this system on a device with a 16:10 aspect ratio and a combination of an AMD CPU with an Nvidia GPU, so the graphic configurations can vary significantly with each system installation.

 You have the flexibility to customize these configurations according to your needs by modifying the respective configuration files.

 ## 💻 Showcase